-We have immediate availability!
+We have availability!

 Our practice specializes in providing affirming therapy for transgender, non-binary, and gender-diverse clients as well as therapy for the broader queer+ community!
 Our queer-identified and LGBTQIA-allied clinicians offer individual therapy, family therapy, couples therapy, relationship therapy, and group therapy services for LGB+ and transgender, non-binary, and gender-diverse folx.
 To learn more about our inclusive services, send an email to info@beboldpsychnc.com or submit a request for a free 20-minute consultation here!
 You can learn more about Be BOLD Psychology and Consulting here!